 The framework applies to all businesses that collect or use consumer data that can be “reasonably linked to a specific consumer, computer, or other device, unless the entity collects only non sensitive data from fewer than 5,000 consumers per year and does not share the data with third parties.”
 Notably, the framework, also applies to offline or paper data.
 Data that has been de-identified is exempt.

 The FTC also calls on Congress to develop baseline privacy legislation.
 To this end, FTC Chairman John Liebowitz and DOC will be testifying Thursday, March 29, 2012, before the House Energy and Commerce Subcommittee on Commerce, Manufacturing and Trade to advance the legislative agenda.
-The hearing notice and Committee background memo are available here.

 Over the next year, the FTC will focus on encouraging voluntary adoption of further privacy protections and be active in five main areas: